 In a study of pyroxene lamellae widths, Monkawa et al. (2004) determined a cooling rate for Chassigny.
 The widths of augite exsolution lamellae of pigeonite in Chassigny was compared to those widths present in Zagami, which is considered to be from a thick lava flow or shallow dike.
 Chassigny is consistent with a cooling rate of 3543°C/yr, which is 45 times slower than that of Zagami, and corresponds to a burial depth of ~15 m.
 Furthermore, they studied the Ca zoning profiles in Chassigny olivine that resulted from atomic diffusion after cooling, and determined a cooling rate of 28°C/yr.
 This suggests a relatively shallow burial depth of ~15 m, consistent with that indicated by the pyroxene lamellae.

 On a SmNd isochron plot reflecting the igneous crystallization age, Chassigny, the nakhlites, and the shergottites DaG 476, and QUE 94201 all show a linear match of ~1.4 b.y.
 The ArAr age of 1.4 b.y. calculated for Chassigny is consistent as well.
-Other similarities which suggest a petrogenetic link between Chassigny and the nakhlites include identical Sr isotopic ratios, similar whole rock REE abundance patterns that are LREE-enriched, and similar REE compositions of their respective parent melts.
+Other similarities that suggest a petrogenetic link between Chassigny and the nakhlites include identical Sr isotopic ratios, similar whole rock REE abundance patterns that are LREE-enriched, and similar REE compositions of their respective parent melts.
 In support of this data, it was recently discovered that cumulus orthopyroxene in the form of enstatite is present in Chassigny, further evidence this meteorite was derived from a shergottite-like parent composition.

-In a study by Fritz et al. (2005), they utilized numerical simulations (Artemieva and Ivanov, 2004) to determine the extent of the source region of martian meteorites.
+Fritz et al. (2005) utilized numerical simulations (Artemieva and Ivanov, 2004) to determine the extent of the source region of martian meteorites.
 They found that oblique impacts are required to eject material, and that such material is confined to an area between 1 and 3 radii of the projectile to a depth of 0.2 radii.
 Mosaicism of olivine and maskelynization of feldspar, along with planar fractures and shear stresses are evidence of one and possibly two moderate shock events generating pressures of 2632 GPa and a post-shock temperature increase of 4060°C. A shock pressure of this magnitude leading to escape velocity (>5.4 km/s) would require that the target material be situated relatively close to the surface (e.g., within 20 m of the surface for a 200 m impactor).
 Several high-pressure phases, including the olivine high-pressure polymorph wadsleyite and ringwoodite, have been identified in melt pockets and along grain boundaries (Greshake and Fritz, 2009).
 Fritz et al. (2005) discovered that a correlation exists between the Mars-to-Earth transfer time and the shock stage of the material; i.e., fragments having a higher degree of shock also have a faster transit to an Earth-crossing orbit.
 Therefore, the absence in our collections of certain highly shocked martian samples (such as nakhlites) might be reconciled by consideration of their short lifetimes on Earth.

-Data from thermal emission spectrometry performed by the Mars Global Surveyor along with data from the Mars Odyssey THEMIS have led to the identification of craters with favorable characteristics in a few specific regions, particularly Nili Fossae in the Syrtis Major volcanic complex.
+Data from thermal emission spectrometry performed by the Mars Global Surveyor along with data from the Mars Odyssey THEMIS has led to the identification of potential source craters with favorable characteristics in a few specific regions, particularly Nili Fossae in the Syrtis Major volcanic complex.
 Here there exists a basement basaltic unit that shows evidence for episodic occurrences of aqueous alteration, which is overlaid by an olivine-rich basalt unit containing Mg-rich olivine similar to that found in the chassignites (Amador and Bandfield, 2015).
-The presence of olivine in the Nili Fossae region is indicative of persistent dry conditions ever since the olivine was exposed through post-impact faulting probably over 3 b.y. ago (T. Hoefen, USGS, 2003).
+The presence of olivine in the Nili Fossae region is indicative of persistent dry conditions ever since the olivine was exposed through post-impact faulting probably over 3 b.y. ago (T. Hoefen, USGS ).
 Importantly, in an adjacent region in eastern Syrtis Major, Fe-rich olivine and high-Ca pyroxene similar to nakhlite compositions have been identified (Harvey and Hamilton, 2005).
 It is conceivable that lava flowing from Syrtis Major onto the Nili Fossae region would form the kind of terrain from which both chassignites and nakhlites could have been launched in a single impact event.
 Tornabene et al. (2006) have recognized the 3.3 km-diameter rayed crater Zumba, located in Daedalia Planum south of Tharsis volcano, which reflects late Hesperian age volcanic terrain (spanning a period ~3.5 to ~1.8 b.y. ago).
 They consider this crater as a possible source of the 1.3 b.y. old chassignites and nakhlites.

 The specimen of Chassigny shown above is a 0.76 g cut fragment with fusion crust along one edge.
 A large 312.406 g specimen of Chassigny is curated at the Muséum National d'Histoire de Paris and displayed on their website.
 Shown below is an unlabeled 3.02 g fragment of Chassigny that was "rediscovered" in 2011 by Fabien Kuntz at the Muséum Georges Cuvier in the city of Montbéliard, France.